 Certain legislative and regulatory actions and developments are summarized in this section.
-(See Financial Discussion and Analysis of Combined Financial Condition and Combined Results of Operations - Legislative and Regulatory Developments in the Federal Home Loan Banks Combined Financial Reports for the year ended December 31, 2022 (pages 100 to 101) and the quarterly period ended March 31, 2023 (pages 45 to 46), for a description of certain legislative and regulatory developments that occurred prior to the publication of those reports.)
+(See Financial Discussion and Analysis of Combined Financial Condition and Combined Results of Operations - Legislative and Regulatory Developments in the Federal Home Loan Banks Combined Financial Reports for the year ended December 31, 2022 (pages 100 to 101) and the quarterly periods ended March 31, 2023 (pages 45 to 46) and June 30, 2023 (pages 45 to 46), for a description of certain legislative and regulatory developments that occurred prior to the publication of those reports.)

 FHFA's Review and Analysis of the FHLBank System.
 Beginning in the fall of 2022, and over a period of several months, the FHFA undertook a review and analysis of the FHLBank System, in part through a series of public listening sessions, regional roundtable discussions, and receipt of comments from stakeholders.
-This review covered such areas as the FHLBanks' mission and purpose in a changing marketplace; their organization, operational efficiency, and effectiveness; their role in promoting affordable, sustainable, equitable, and resilient housing and community investment; their role in addressing the unique needs of rural and financially vulnerable communities; member products, services, collateral requirements; and membership eligibility and requirements.
-The FHFA has stated that its review and analysis will culminate in a written report issued no later than September 30, 2023.
-The report is expected to (i) summarize the feedback received; (ii) identify actions that the FHFA plans to take; and (iii) outline any recommendations for consideration by Congress.
+This review covered such areas as the FHLBanks' mission and purpose in a changing marketplace; their organization, operational efficiency, and effectiveness; their role in promoting affordable, sustainable, equitable, and resilient housing and community investment; their role in addressing the unique needs of rural and financially vulnerable communities; member products, services, and collateral requirements; and membership eligibility and requirements.